 Stories from a refugee family trapped at the edge of ‘Fortress Europe’.

-By Megan Iacobini de Fazio.
-Illustrations by Brush&Bow contributor Matteo Trevisan
+Written by Megan Iacobini de Fazio.
+Illustrations by Brush&Bow contributor Matteo Trevisan.

 The sound of children playing echoes through the corridors of Hotel Rio Mare, a small building just outside the town of Bihac in north-western Bosnia.
 The hotel is usually empty at this time of year, but at the moment every room is occupied.
 Barefoot toddlers wobble their way along the corridors, completely immersed in imaginary adventures.
 Older kids chase each other, hiding behind pillars and doors, engrossed in a game of hide and seek.